neuefische/web-exercises-javascript-array-methods/4-filter-advanced/README.md

 - One including only the TV Shows that were first published before 2015

 Create this 3 arrays using the `filter` method.
-`console.log` the newly created arrays to finish.
+`console.table` the newly created arrays to finish.
 Verify that they are including the correct tv shows.